JAGFx/ets2-dashboard-skin/CONTRIBUTING.md

       return {};
 ````

-- 6 Save every change and launch the dashboard development app with `$ npm run dashboard:dev`, as described above in **Useful commandds**
+- 6 Save every change and launch the dashboard development app with `$ npm run dashboard:dev`, as described above in **Useful commands**